-The density $\phi(q)$ is the probability of an event of interest occurring in $q\in Q$, indicating the importance of measurement at the given point in $Q$.
-As $\phi(q) \rightarrow 1$, the importance of measurement at $q$ increases as the probability of occurrance of an event of interest is higher.
-The objective of the problem is to deploy the sensors in $Q$ so as to maximize the probability of detection of an event of interest.
-Let $f_i$ be the variation of the sensor effectiveness with the Euclidean distance.
-It is natural to assume $f_i$ to be monotonically decreasing.

-In case of homogeneous sensors, the sensor located in Voronoi cell $V_i$ is closest to all the points $q\in V_i$ and hence, by the strictly decreasing variation of sensor's effectiveness with distance, the sensor is most effective within $V_i$.
-Thus, the Voronoi decomposition leads to optimal partitioning of the space in the sense that, each sensor is most effective within its corresponding Voronoi cell.
-In the heterogeneous case too, it is easy to see that each sensor is most effective in its own generalized Voronoi cell, by the very definition of the generalized Voronoi decomposition.
-Now, as the partitioning is optimal, we need to find the location of each sensor within its generalized Voronoi cell.
+In case of homogeneous sensors \cite{bullo1}, the sensor located in Voronoi cell $V_i$ is closest to all the points $q\in V_i$ and hence, by the strictly decreasing variation of sensor's effectiveness with distance, most effective within $V_i$.
+Thus, the Voronoi decomposition leads to optimal partitioning of the space in the sense that each sensor is most effective within its Voronoi cell.
+In the heterogeneous case too, it is easy to see that each sensor is most effective within its generalized Voronoi cell.
+Now, as the partitioning is optimal, the problem is to find the location of each sensor within its generalized Voronoi cell.